-The study area was the Youwuzhen watershed (approximately 5.39 km2) in the town of Hetian Town, Changting County, Fujian Province, China (Figure 5).
-This small watershed belongs to the Zhuxi River watershed, a first-level tributary of the Tingjiang River, and is located between

-25° 40' 13'' N, 116° 26' 35'' E and 25° 41' 29'' N, 116° 28' 40'' E. The primary geomorphological characteristics are low mountains and hills.
+The study area was the Youwuzhen watershed (approximately 5.39 km2) in the town of Hetian, Changting County, Fujian Province, China (Figure 5).
+This small watershed belongs to the Zhuxi River watershed, a first-level tributary of the Tingjiang River, and is located between 25° 40' 13'' N, 116° 26' 35'' E and 25° 41' 29'' N, 116° 28' 40'' E. The primary geomorphological characteristics are low mountains and hills.
 The elevation ranges from 295.0 to 556.5 m, with an average slope of 16.8°.
 The topographic trend inclines from northeast to southwest, and the riverbanks are relatively flat and wide.
-H-The area has a mid-subtropical monsoon moist climate, with an annual average temperature of 18.3 °C and precipitation of 1697 mm (Chen et al., 2013).
+The area has a mid-subtropical monsoon moist climate, with an annual average temperature of 18.3 °C and precipitation of 1697 mm (Chen et al., 2013).
 Precipitation is characterized by concentrated and intense thunderstorm events, and the total rainfall from March to August accounts for 75.4% of the rainfall of the entire year.
-The main landuse types are forests, paddy fields, and orchards, with proportional area-ratios of 59.8%, 20.6%, and 12.8%, respectively.
-Additionally, the study area is dominated by secondary or humanmadeplanted forests with a low coverage owing to the destruction of vegetation destruction due to by soil erosion and economic development (Chen et al., 2013).
-The soil types in the study area are red soil (78.4%) and paddy soil (21.6%), which can be classified as Ultisols and Inceptisols-, respectively, as per the US Soil Taxonomy, respectively (Shi et al., 2010).
-The rRed soil is predominantly distributed in hilly regions, while the paddy soil is distributed primarily distributed in broad alluvial valleys with a similar spatial pattern as that of the land use of paddy rice agricultural land use.
-The study area is within one of the counties with the most severe soil erosion in Ssouthern China.
+The main land-use types are forests, paddy fields, and orchards, with proportional areas of 59.8%, 20.6%, and 12.8%, respectively.
+Additionally, the study area is dominated by secondary or planted manuscript submitted to Water Resources Research forests with a low coverage owing to vegetation destruction due to soil erosion and economic development (Chen et al., 2013).
+The soil types in the study area are red soil (78.4%) and paddy soil (21.6%), which can be classified as Ultisols and Inceptisols, respectively, per the US Soil Taxonomy (Shi et al., 2010).
+The red soil is predominantly distributed in hilly regions, while the paddy soil is primarily distributed in broad alluvial valleys with a similar spatial pattern as that of the paddy rice agricultural land.
+The study area is within one of the counties with the most severe soil erosion in southern China.
 The soil erosion type is severe water erosion, which is typical and representative of Changting County.

 Figure 5.
-Spatial location Map of the Youwuzhen watershed in Changting County, Fujian Province, China, and Tthe sSpatial distribution of the fundamental spatial scenario of best management practices (BMPs) based on slope position units derived from Zhu et al. (2019b).
+Spatial location of the Youwuzhen watershed in Changting County, Fujian Province, China and the spatial distribution of the fundamental scenario of best management practices (BMPs) based on slope position units derived from Zhu et al. (2019b).
 Four BMPs are included: closing measures (CM), arbor-bush-herb mixed plantation (ABHMP), low-quality forest improvement (LQFI), and economic fruit (EF).